fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 - [ ] None.
 The async pipe does not subscribe automatically.
 - [ ] None.
 The template syntax is not correct.
-- [ ] Three.
+- [checked ] Three.
 There is one for each async pipe.
 - [ ] One.
 The async pipe caches Observables by type internally.

 ### What is the RouterModule.forRoot method used for?

 - [ ] Registering any providers that you intend to use in routed components.
-- [ ] Registering route definitions at the root application level.
+- [checked] Registering route definitions at the root application level.
 - [ ] Indicating that Angular should cheer on your routes to be successful.
 - [ ] Declaring that you intend to use routing only at the root level.